 Peer-to-peer RV rentals are super convenient and connect RV owners with RV renters.
 It’s basically like Getaround or Airbnb.
 The rates are much better than what you would find with companies.

 Outdoorsy and RVShare are the most popular peer-to-peer RV rentals.
-They’re great avenues for RV owners too who can make money renting out their RVs.
-Both parties are trusted, and the RVs are backed by insurance, so both the owner and renter are protected.
+They’re great avenues for RV owners who can make money renting out their RVs, too.
+Both parties are trusted, and the RVs are backed by insurance, so the owner and renter are protected.

-The only drawback of such an arrangement is that you have to make a return trip and drop the RV to the owner, which you most likely would anyway if you live in the same town or city.
+The only drawback of such an arrangement is that you must make a return trip and drop the RV off to the owner, which you most likely would anyway if you live in the same town or city.

 Dealerships